Door County advocates on texting campaign for Alzheimer’s research

-STURGEON BAY, WI (WFRV) – Door County advocates are on a texting campaign for more money for Alzheimer’s research.
+STURGEON BAY, Wis.
+(WFRV) – Door County advocates are on a texting campaign for more money for Alzheimer’s research.

 On the heels of the recent walk to end Alzheimer’s, organizers now have a way for their supporters to directly message their Congress Member of U.S. Senator.